Dear prospective applicant to the Geography and Geospatial Science program at Oregon State University,

 The deadline for all application materials, including references, is posted on the How to Apply page.

-Faculty review of applications begins in January, and initial decisions and funding offers are made in mid to late February.
+Faculty review of applications begins in early January, and initial decisions and funding offers are made February - April.
 We consider only fully completed applications.

 Steps for admission: